hashintel/hash/packages/hash/blocks/header/README.md

 N.B.
 - The JSON schema generation assumes `AppProps` is the name of the type for the entry component's properties.
 If you change this name, update the `schema` script in `package.json`
-- JSON schema offers more [validations](https://json-schema.org/draft/2019-09/json-schema-validation.html) than TypeScript - **TODO** a way of storing these (e.g maxLength) in an extra config file somewhere that doesn't involve manually editing the output schema file each time

 ## Step three: test your bundled block

-1. Run `yarn serve` (when still in your `blocks/<name>` folder).
+1. Run `yarn serve`.
 Your block dist is now available at http://localhost:5000

-2. In a new shell, at the root folder of this repo, run `yarn serve:hash-frontend`.
+2. At the root folder of this repo, run `yarn serve:hash-frontend`.

 3. Visit http://localhost:3000/playground and enter http://localhost:5000 as the URL